-Question Answer Marks EITHER 5(a) Discuss some of the effects created by Hardy's presentation of different attitudes to love in Tess of the D'Urbervilles .
+Question Answer Marks EITHER 5(a) Discuss some of the effects created by Hardy's presentation of farming and farmworkers in Tess of the D'Urbervilles .
 25 Mark according to the levels of response marking criteria.
-OR 5(b) Paying close attention to language, tone and narrative methods, discuss the following passage, showing what it adds to Hardy's presentation of Tess and Angel.
+OR 5(b) Paying close attention to language, tone and narrative methods, discuss the following passage, showing its significance to the novel as a whole.
 25 Mark according to the levels of response marking criteria.